My hip snaps when I run. Is that normal?

 Posterior snapping is one of the rarest types of snapping hip and may be caused by:

-- Tight hamstring muscleas it repeatedly moves over the ischial tuberosity (prominence at the back of the pelvis).
+- Tight hamstring muscle as it moves over the ischial tuberosity (prominence at the back of the pelvis).

 - Ischiofemoral impingement, rarer cause of posterior snapping hip results from reduced space between the ischium and the lesser trochanter.
 Hip extension further reduces this space causing impingement of the quadratus femoris mucle that is located here.